Skip to content

 LORELAI: That’s very…Richard Simmons of you.

-LUKE: What can I say?
+LUKE: Well, what can I say?
 Chicks dig a man with a feminine side.

 LUKE: I’m working.